Proximal Humerus Fractures

 Fractures of the proximal humerus are common in elderly individuals suffering from osteoporosis.
 In younger individuals, a severe trauma such as a fall from a height on an outstretched hand or motor vehicle accident can cause these fractures.

 When a proximal humerus fracture is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a proximal humerus fracture specialist who provides detailed examination and care for patients with proximal humerus fractures in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a proximal humerus fracture specialist who provides detailed examination and care for patients with proximal humerus fractures in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.